 Think in terms of customer journeys that matters.
 Download a short ebook giving a glimpse of omnichannel art.

 Note that different decisions are taken under widely different circumstances and involve different channels.
-This allows to create content that pulls the levers where necessary, in a precisely defined way – without extra work and resource allocation.
+This allows creating content that pulls the levers where necessary, in a precisely defined way – without extra work and resource allocation.
 In this way, omnichannel approach becomes cost-efficient in terms of content.

 While the environments for the different links in the chain are different, there needs to be a way of integrating them into a single ecosystem.
 This is done by establishing integrations and using APIs between the various platforms that manage different types of interaction with the customer – CRM, Marketing automation platform (Salesforce Marketing Cloud, Adobe Campaign, Oracle Responsys, etc.), content management platforms, additional tools and services (Webinar platform, Survey platform, Messengers and so on).